danmorse314/hockeyR/README.md

 # add colors & logos
 df3 <- df2 |>
   group_by(player, season_full) |>
-  # this part is just to get both of Mete's seasons into one row
+  # this part is just to get both of Mete's teams into one row
   summarize(
     gp = sum(gp),
     pts = sum(pts),